mayarosl/17-python/project/README.md

 		three.append (ending)
 ```

 The input file with text in Georgian is read line by line.
 Python outputs original sentence, then splits it into words, and checks if the final part of a word is in morphem lists.
-It the requested slice is in our lists, Python separates it from (let's call it) 'stem' with `'-'` symbol.
+If the requested slice is in our lists, Python separates it from (let's call it) 'stem' with `'-'` symbol.

 Then, in every word Python checks if the symbol maps the key from dictionary with transliteration table.
 If so, it forms the new word, adds it to a new line, and prints it to output.
 ```python